-Hunter warrants to the first-use purchaser and any subsequent owner during the warranty period that the hull of each boat will be free from structural defects in materials and workmanship for a period of five (5) years from the date of delivery to the firstuse purchaser under normal use and service.
+Hunter warrants to the first-use purchaser and any subsequent owner during the warranty period that the hull of each boat will be free from structural defects in materials and workmanship for a period of five (5) years from the date of delivery to the first-use purchaser under normal use and service.

-This limited warranty applies only to the structural integrity of the hull and supporting pan/grid or stringer system.
+This limited warranty applies only to the structural integrity of the hull and the supporting pan/grid or stringer system.
 Hulls, pan/grid or stringers modified in any way or powered with engines other than the type and size installed or specified by Hunter are not covered by this limited warranty.
-The obligation of Hunter under this limited warranty is restricted to the repair or replacement of hulls that are determined to be structurally defective.
+The obligation of Hunter under this limited warranty is limited to the repair or replacement of hulls that it determines to be structurally defective.
+This is your sole and exclusive remedy.

 Hunter also warrants to the first-use purchaser and any subsequent owner during the warranty period that the boat will be free from gel-coat blistering on underwater surfaces of the hull, excluding the keel and rudder, for a period of five (5) years from the date of delivery to the first-use purchaser under normal use and service.
 During this period, Hunter will supply or reimburse an authorized Hunter dealer for all of the parts and labor required to repair a blistered underwater surface of the hull.
-The labor cost reimbursement will be based on the Labor Allowance Schedule established by Hunter.
-However, if a non-Hunter dealer performs the repair, the repair cost must be authorized by Hunter in advance and be based on a reasonable number of hours as determined by Hunter.
-Transportation, hauling, launching, bottom paint, storage, dockage, cradling rental, rigging and derigging, or other similar costs will not be paid by Hunter.
-We recommend that the repair be done during a seasonal haul out for service or storage.
+The labor cost reimbursement will be based on the Labor Allowance Schedule established by Hunter from time to time, however if the repair is performed by a non-Hunter dealer, the repair cost must be authorized by Hunter in advance and be based on a reasonable number of hours as determined by Hunter.
+Hunter will not pay transportation, hauling, launching, bottom paint, storage, dockage, cradling rental, rigging and derigging, or other similar costs.
+It is recommended that the repair be done during a seasonal haul out for service or storage.